Skip to main content

 Dont go too deep with heavy weight.

-Common Weighted Dip mistakes
+What are common Weighted Dip mistakes to avoid?

 Adding too much weight too soon.